AgenaRisk/api-py/README.md

 pyagena requires the following python packages to be installed: `requests`, `pandas`, `networkx`, and `matplotlib`

-To install the dependencies, you can use [pip](https://pypi.org/project/pip/) with the commands:
+In case these were not installed automatically, you can install them with the commands:

 ```bash
 pip install requests